Tips

 A comparison chart on two posters differentiating "Survey" as a broad research method from "Questionnaire" as a self-administered tool within a survey.

 A survey is a research process used to collect insights from a target group, while a questionnaire is the set of questions used inside a survey.
-In short:
+In short: 👉 All surveys contain questionnaires, but not all questionnaires are surveys.

 Surveys measure trends, behaviors, and opinions at scale.
+Questionnaires simply gather information often without statistical analysis.

 If your business wants cleaner data, better response rates, and automated workflows, you should know when to use each one.